Open-MSS/MSS/docs/development.rst

 Using predefined docker images instead of installing all requirements .....................................................................

 You can easily use our testing docker images which have all libraries pre installed.
-These are based on mambaforgen.
+These are based on miniforge.
 We provide two images.
 In openmss/testing-stable we have mss-stable-env and in openmss/testing-develop we have mss-develop-env defined.
 In the further course of the documentation we speak of the environment mssdev, this corresponds to one of these evironments.